bruno-chavez/go-microservice-template/README.md

 $ go install
 ```

-3. Have Redis install and the server running.
+3. Have Redis installed and a server running.

-4. Have postgres installed.
+4. Have PostgresSQL installed.

+5. Run Migrations.

-5. Create an `.env` file at root level, example:
+6. Create an `.env` file at root level, example:
 ```
 REDIS_SESSION_KEY=YourSecretKey
 REDIS_STORE_SIZE=10